Vecchia approximations of Gaussian-process predictions: Application to satellite data

-Using the estimated covariance function and noise variance, we computed predictions for the scalable methods RF-full, RF-stand, and RF-ind (local kriging) at a grid of size $n_P = 24{,}407$.
+Using the estimated covariance function and noise variance, we computed predictions for the scalable methods RF-full, RF-stand, and RF-ind (local kriging) at a grid of size $n_P = 24{,}407$ over the contiguous United States.
 Figure \ref{fig:fluordata} shows predictions (i.e., posterior means of $\beta_0 + \sum_{j=1}^p \beta_j X_j(\bs) + y(\bs)$) for $m=30$ neighbors.
-Because the observations are quite dense, the predictions using the various methods look similar, as might also be expected from the second row of Figure \ref{fig:KL2D}.
+Because the observations cover the study region quite well, the predictions using the various methods look similar, as might also be expected from the second row of Figure \ref{fig:KL2D}.
 Upon closer inspection, however, the RF-ind predictions appear noisier and exhibit a ``streaky'' behavior.
 Figure \ref{fig:fluordatatexas} shows predictions at a higher resolution of $n_P = 18{,}576$ locations over the state of Texas.
 We can see that the RF-ind estimates are noisier and have more pronounced discontinuities parallel and perpendicular to the swaths of data.
-We conjecture that because the data locations are so dense along each swath, two nearby prediction locations can condition on entirely different sets of observations if the two locations are nearly equidistant from two different swaths.
+We conjecture that because the data locations are so dense along each swath, for RF-ind, two nearby prediction locations can condition on entirely different sets of observations if the two locations are nearly equidistant from two different swaths.
+Section \ref{sec:satsupp} contains additional plots showing prediction uncertainties (i.e., posterior standard deviations) for $m=30$ and predictions with $m=60$.
+For $m=60$, all predicted maps appeared smoother, but the Texas maps still had clearly visible streaks for RF-ind.

 We also compared the prediction accuracy of RF-full, RF-stand, and RF-ind in two cross-validation experiments.
 First, we selected 10 separate prediction sets, each consisting of 4000 randomly sampled data locations, to evaluate short-range prediction.
 Second, we held out 10 of the 67 swaths, one at a time, to evaluate long-range prediction.
 The average held-out swath size was 3{,}493 locations.
-For each of the two cross-validation experiments, we computed the root mean squared error (RMSE) and the total log score, obtained by summing the negative log likelihoods for each held out test set.
-The log score is a proper scoring rule that evaluates the approximation error in the joint predictive distribution \citep[e.g.,][]{Gneiting2014}.
+For each of the two cross-validation experiments, we computed the root mean squared error (RMSE) and the total log score, obtained by summing the negative log predictive densities for each held-out test set.
 The log scores are reported relative to the lowest-achieved log score.